Morse theory for $S$-balanced configurations in the Newtonian $n$-body problem: -balanced configurations: definition and basic properties

 \begin{lem} Let $q$ be a $s$-$\csbc$, where $s=s_j$ for some $j=1,...,d$.
 Then: \begin{itemize} \item $\widehat q\= \sqrt{s}\,q$ is a $\cccc$. \item $M^{-1} B(q)+ s U(q)I_n= s\sqrt{s}\left[M^{-1}B(\widehat q)+ U(\widehat q)I_n\right]$. \end{itemize} \end{lem} \begin{proof} By assumption, the $\csbc$ $q$ lies in the eigenspace of $S$ corresponding to the eigenvalue $s$ and $\mnorm{\sqrt{s}\, q}=1$.
 Thus, by a direct computation, we get

 Setting $\widehat q\= \sqrt{s}\cdot q$, we obtain $\nabla U(\widehat q)=-U(\widehat q)M \widehat q$ which implies that $\widehat q$ is a $\cccc$.
 The homogeneity of $U$ implies that

 and hence the eigenvalues of $B(q)$ are easily obtained by multiplying each eigenvalue of $B(\widehat q)$ by $s\sqrt{s}$. \end{proof} \begin{rem} As we shall see below, from Lemma~\ref{thm:cc-sbc-collinear} it follows that the nullity of $q$ is generically zero, but might be non-zero for certain choices of the $s_i$'s.
 Moreover, the coindex of a $\csbc$ can possibly be greater than the coindex of the corresponding $\cccc$, as it could increase (but not decrease) for varying $s$.
 Analogously, the index of a $\csbc$ can possibly be lower than the index of the corresponding $\cccc$, as it could decrease (but not increase) for varying $s$.
 Loosely speaking, since the eigenvalues of $S$ are assumed to be greater than $1$, we get that adding to the block matrix $M^{-1}B(q)$ a block diagonal matrix of the form $s_i U(q)\Id_n$, we can move part of the spectrum located on the negative real line to the positive thus changing the inertia indices. \end{rem} Another important property which is pointed out by Lemma~\ref{thm:morse-index-co-balanced} is the different role (with respect to the inertia indices of a $\csbc$) played by the different eigenspaces.
 In fact, for an $s-\csbc$ the index is maximal, and the coindex is minimal, for $s=s_1$. \begin{lem} Let $q$ be a $\csbc$.
 The following facts hold. \begin{enumerate} \item The index of $q$ is at most $(d-1)(n-1)$ and the coindex of $q$ is at least $(n-2)$ \item If $q$ is an $s_1-\csbc$, then the Morse index is precisely $(d-1)(n-1)$ and the Morse coindex is precisely $n-2$.
-Furthermore, if $q$ is an $s_j-\csbc$ and $j<d$, then $q$ cannot be a local minimum of $\widehat U$. \end{enumerate} \end{lem} \begin{proof} We only prove the second statement being the first a straightforward consequence of the first one.
-We assume that $q$ is a $s_j$-$\csbc$ for some $j\in \{1,\ldots , d\}$.
+Furthermore, if $q$ is an $s_j-\csbc$ and $j<d$, then $q$ cannot be a local minimum of $\widehat U$. \end{enumerate} \end{lem} \begin{proof} We assume that $q$ is a $s_j$-$\csbc$ for some $j\in \{1,\ldots , d\}$.
 By using Lemma~\ref{thm:cc-sbc-collinear}, for $i \neq j$ we get that

-where $\widehat q$ is the $\ccc$ corresponding to $q$.
+where $\widehat q$ is the $\cccc$ corresponding to $q$.
 Depending on $i$ and $j$, the quantity